jeffpar/pcjs.v1/docs/about/README.md

 ### Emulating the IBM PC

-The next **JSMachines** application was [PCjs](/docs/about/pcjs/), which simulates the original IBM PC and IBM PC XT.
+The next **JSMachines** simulation was [PCjs](/docs/about/pcjs/), which simulates the original IBM PC, IBM PC XT, and IBM PC AT.

-[PCjs](/docs/about/pcjs/) emulates the Intel 8088 CPU, as well as IBM Monochrome Display Adapter (MDA) and Color Display Adapter (CGA) video cards, along with assorted motherboard and expansion bus components.
-It also includes an optional debugger and a user-configurable control panel.
+[PCjs](/docs/about/pcjs/) emulates the Intel 8088 and 80286 CPUs, as well as IBM Monochrome Display Adapter (MDA), Color Graphics Adapter (CGA), and Enhanced Graphics Adapter (EGA) video cards, along with assorted motherboard and expansion bus components.
+It also includes an optional Debugger and a user-configurable Control Panel.

 PCjs v1.0 was released on [jsmachines.net](http://jsmachines.net/) in late 2012, and the **JSMachines** project, with its second full-featured machine emulation, was launched.

-See the PCjs [History](/docs/about/pcjs/) for information about more recent releases.
+Read [About PCjs](/docs/about/pcjs/) to learn more about its history, features, and upcoming improvements.

 ---